qi-feng/TimeSeries/README.md

 process_s6_root.py:
-A python class implementation to read a VEGAS stage 6 root file, and produces light curves in the choice of format. available formats: histogram, kernel density estimation, bayesian blocks Need scikit-learn, astroML packages.
+A python class implementation to read a VEGAS stage 6 root file, and produces light curves in the choice of format.

+Available formats: histogram, kernel density estimation, bayesian blocks

+Need scikit-learn, astroML packages.

-After importing the function above, use the methods like the example here: process_s6_root.process_one_run(f, 57432, binwidth_min=1. ,kernel_bandwidth_min=1., compfile=fname, use_mjd=False, ea_method='x', plot_hist=True, doplot=True, bb=True, p0=0.01)
+After importing the function above, use the methods like the example here:

+process_s6_root.process_one_run(f, 57432, binwidth_min=1. ,kernel_bandwidth_min=1., compfile=fname, use_mjd=False, ea_method='x', plot_hist=True, doplot=True, bb=True, p0=0.01)

 where f is the stage 6 root file name,
 57432 is the run number,
 binwidth_min and kernel_bandwidth_min are the bin width for histogram and bandwidth for kernel density estimation, respectively,